 The following sections summarise the deficiencies identified from the application of the accessibility catchments alongside the actions recommended to address them.
-Please refer to the associated mapping data to view site locations.
+Please refer to the associated mapping data (in the Assessment Report) to view site locations.

 In determining the subsequent actions for any identified catchment gaps, the following key principles have been applied: